datahop/docs-website/docs/datahop_index.md

 ### Synopsis

-"The commend is used to get the index of tag-content"
+This command is used to get the index of tag-content

 Example:

-	// To pretty print the index in json format
+	To pretty print the index in json format

 	$ datahop index -j -p

 	{